-Thank you for your interest in being a Capstone mentor to a Shelton High School senior.
+Thank you for your interest in being a Capstone mentor to a Shelton High School student.
 Shelton High School is a learning community where students are expected to meet high academic and behavioral standards while developing to their full potential.
 We are committed to providing our diverse student body with a safe environment characterized by respect.
 Our staff, students, parents, and community work collaboratively to encourage life-long learning and responsible citizenship.
 As part of their social and civic expectations, Shelton High School students contribute responsibly to the school and community, value diversity and its importance, understand democratic thought and process, take responsibility for their education and demonstrate respect, integrity, and honesty in all endeavors.
-Shelton High School students are required to complete a Capstone project during their senior year.
-The Capstone experience is designed to prepare high school students for life-long learning and effective and productive citizenship through the opportunity to plan, complete and present a self-directed culminating project reflecting their personal interest.
-The Capstone experience requires students to demonstrate the most important components of their 9-12 learning.
+Shelton High School students are required to complete a Capstone project designed to prepare high school students for lifelong learning and effective and productive citizenship through the opportunity to plan, complete and present a self-directed culminating project reflecting their personal interest.
+The Capstone experience requires students to demonstrate the most important components of their school learning.